Mahadenamuththa/Log4netWindowsFormsSample/README.md

    at LWFS.Main.Home.button1_Click(Object sender, EventArgs e) in D:\Projects\GitHub Projects\Log4netWindowsFormsSample\LWFS.Main\Home.cs:line 17
 ```

-13.Now see how to configure another way to configure log4net in separate config file.Add config file name as `log4net.config`in your project and paste this code.
+### Now see how to configure another way to configure log4net in separate config file.
+01. Add config file name as `log4net.config`in your project and paste this code.

 ```xml
 <log4net>